-Appealing to women has aided her campaign, she is set to be the first woman in Malaysia’s history to be appointed as deputy prime minister.
+Appealing to women has aided her campaign, explaining why she deserves the honour of being the first woman in Malaysia’s history to be appointed as DPM.

 Dr Wan and her husband, Mr Anwar Ibrahim have had a complicated political journey.

-Mr Anwar is currently serving a 5-year jail sentence for sodomy.
+Mr Anwar has since been released from his 5-year jail sentence for sodomy.